muccg/rdrf/rst/registries.rst

 -----

 A form is a single "screen" of information in RDRF and consists of a group of named Sections.
-To create a form, select "Registry Form" from "Settings" and clicking "Add".
+To create a form, select "Registry Form" from "Admin Page" and clicking "Add".

 Form names should not include spaces (e.g. ClinicalData), however the form name will appear as Clinical Data if captial letters are used for separate words.